devops329/devops/instruction/deploymentEnvironments/deploymentEnvironments.md

 If you delete the old version before you copy up the new version, then this introduces the possibility of the customer getting a 404 error if they try to load the application between the deletion and the copying up of the new files.

-Additionally, if you want to rollback to a previous version of the application, you would need to rerun your CI pipeline with a previous Git commit.
+Additionally, if you want to roll back to a previous version of the application, you would need to rerun your CI pipeline with a previous Git commit.
 This is not something that you are currently configured to easily do, and it would take several minutes to execute.
 That is not a good position to be in when a critical failure is occurring.

-Finally there is the problem that there is only one environment that hosts your entire application stack.
+Finally, there is the problem that there is only one environment that hosts your entire application stack.
 You have a development environment where individual developers can create and experiment.
 You have a CI environment where a version is built, tested, and analyzed.
 But there is no place that you can go to see how the application actually works without doing that in the same place as your customers.

 What you really need is a central repository of all the candidate versions that can be quickly deployed to different environments that each serve a specific purpose.